DCE vs. ACO: A Comparison Between the Two Entities

 A Quick Review on the History of DCE and ACO Entities

-DCEs and ACOs are organizations that focus on the value of the experience for patients with the intent to improve health.
-While these two have a similar end goal, it’s important to know why and how these entities were created in the first place to better understand their benefits and strengths in promoting patient outcomes while minimizing overall costs.
+DCEs and ACOs are organizations that focus on delivering value-based healthcare by enhancing the overall patient experience with the intent to improve health outcomes.
+While these two have a similar end goal, it’s important to understand why and how these entities were created in the first place to better appreciate their benefits and strengths in promoting positive patient outcomes while minimizing overall costs.

 DCE is initially based on the Medicare ACO initiatives, specifically the Medicare Shared Savings Program (MSSP) and the Next Generation ACO (NGACO) models.
 All the observations and themes that were studied from these models were carried over into DCE to create and build its foundation and structure.
 With a more flexible payment plan than its previous predecessor, DCE is designed to entice a wider network of healthcare groups and risk-bearing organizations that have not participated in Medicare fee-for-service (FFS) or CMS Innovation Center models to produce enhanced and high-quality health care.